Skip to Content

 Remote Accessible Vote by Mail

 Remote Accessible Vote-by-Mail Ballots are available to anyone who requests them.
 However, they can be especially helpful to voters with disabilities who (1) are unable to go to a Vote Center to utilize accessible voting equipment and (2) do not want to rely on somebody else to help them fill out their traditional paper Vote-by-Mail ballot.
-They can also be invaluable for voters who are out of town and therefore unable to come to our office or go to a Vote Center.
+They can also be invaluable for voters without disabilities who are out of town and unable to come to our office or go to a Vote Center.

 To sign up for a Remote Accessible Vote-by-Mail Ballot, complete the request form.